Careers360 Logo

 Answer:

 The rhizome of ginger is like the roots of other plants that grow underground.
 Despite this fact, ginger is a stem and not a root.
-Because ginger is not a root but steam as it has internodes and nodes that roots do not possess.
+Ginger is not a root but stem as it has internodes and nodes that roots do not possess.

 Question:14